 - There is serious risk of harm to yourself, for example, a plan to take your own life.

-During your contact with the service, we may ask you if you would be willing to share some personal information (such as your age) for the purpose of monitoring our service and for accessing funding.
+During your contact with the service we may ask you if you would be willing to share some personal information (such as age, gender, geographical area) for the purpose of monitoring our service and for accessing funding.
 Please note it is always your choice whether you choose to answer these questions or not and if you prefer not to disclose personal information it will not affect your use of the service.

 Feedback about the service